BroadcomMFD/cobol-control-flow/README.md

 - Visual Studio Code version 1.46.0 or higher.
 - Github Codespaces

-### Supported File Types

-The extension is activated for COBOL files with the following file extensions:
- - .cobol
- - .cob
- - .cbl

 ### Compatibility

-The COBOL Control Flow extension is not compatible with other extensions that provide COBOL support except COBOL Language Support.
-We recommend that you disable all other COBOL-related extensions to ensure that COBOL Control Flow functions correctly.
+The COBOL Control Flow extension only supports IBM Enterprise COBOL.
+Other versions of COBOL are not supported.

-### Integration with COBOL Language Support
+### Integration with COBOL Language Support and Zowe Explorer

-We recommend that you download and install [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.COBOL-language-support) to enhance the functionality of COBOL Control Flow.
-Advantages of integrating COBOL Control Flow with COBOL Language Support include:
+We recommend that you download and install [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.COBOL-language-support) and [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) to enhance the functionality of COBOL Control Flow.
+Advantages of integrating COBOL Control Flow with these two extensions include:

-- Support for other dialects of COBOL such as IDMS and MAID
+- Ability to load your data sets containing COBOL code directly from the Zowe Explorer data set tree.
-- Support for copybooks, including IDMS copybooks, stored both locally in your workspace and on mainframe data sets
+- Support for copybooks, including IDMS copybooks, stored both locally in your workspace and on mainframe data sets.
-- Support for EXEC CICS and EXEC SQL statements
+- Support for EXEC CICS and EXEC SQL statements.
+- Support for dialects of COBOL such as IDMS.
-- More precise graphs generated by the COBOL Language Support code parser
+- More precise graphs generated by the COBOL Language Support code parser.

+Both the COBOL Language Support and Zowe Explorer extensions can be installed using the [Code4z extension pack](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack).

 ## Using COBOL Control Flow